Flash-X/Flash-X-docs/sphinx/source/disclaimers.rst

 frequently for updates if you are developing code for |flashx|

 Maintaining a large and complex code like |flashx| is challenging.
-This is especially true because a great deal of performance portability layer is currently in the process of being hardened for production use and not all of its interfaces are finalized.
+This is especially true because several components of
+|orcha| have not been exercised sufficiently in production setting so
+far.
+It is still possible that some of the interfaces may need modifications.
 Therefore, it is extremely important for the developers to read through the section on **Good Practices for Maintenance** to ensure that their contributions will not need large amounts of refactoring later.